Lega (political party): 2024 European election and 2025 federal congress

 The party's share of the vote was 9.0%, with Vannacci (500,000+ preference votes) being one of the most voted candidates in the election.
 The party improved its tally in the South, also thanks to candidates like Patriciello and Raffaele Stancanelli, but suffered in its traditional northern strongholds, where the party fared even worse than in the 2022 general election.
 Contextually, in the 2024 Piedmontese regional election the party won a mere 9.4% of the vote, while being part of the winning centre-right coalition led by incumbent president Alberto Cirio.
 Right after, long-time internal critic Grimoldi was ejected from the party.
 In October Grimoldi launched the Pact for the North, which was joined by Roberto Bernardelli (Padanian Union–Great North), Mario Borghezio, Giuseppe Leoni, Giancarlo Pagliarini and other dissidents of Lega Nord and Lega, while Bossi was appointed honorary president.

-In December 2024 Massimiliano Romeo was elected secretary of Lega Lombarda unopposed, after that Luca Toccalini, Salvini's candidate, had withdrawn from the race due to lack of support.
-In his victory speech, Romeo reclaimed the party's northern identity, while president of Lombardy Fontana spoke of "free Padania".

-In April 2025 the party held its long-awaited federal congress in Florence.
+In December 2024, Massimiliano Romeo was elected secretary of Lega Lombarda unopposed, after that Luca Toccalini, Salvini's candidate, had withdrawn from the race due to lack of support.
+In his victory speech, Romeo reclaimed the party's northern identity, while president of Lombardy A. Fontana spoke of "free Padania".
+In April 2025, the party held its long-awaited federal congress in Florence.
 Salvini was re-elected secretary unopposed.
 Of the 22 elective members of the federal council, the party's governing board, six (plus one representing Lazio) were Lombards, four Venetians, four from other northern regions, three from central Italy and four from the South.
 During the congress, which was presided over by minister Giorgetti, Vannacci formally became a member of the party.
 International speakers included Elon Musk.
-In May Salvini appointed four deputy secretaries: Alberto Stefani, also leader of the party in Veneto, and Claudio Durigon, who were confirmed in their roles, as well as Silvia Sardone and Roberto Vannacci, two new entries.
+In May, Salvini appointed four deputy secretaries: Alberto Stefani, also leader of the party in Veneto, and Claudio Durigon, who were confirmed in their roles, as well as Silvia Sardone and Vannacci, two new entries.